s9w/Ginseng/README.md

 ## Philosophy / Goals
 Ginseng and the underlying data format are designed to be as open and robust as possible
-- All data is saved in a straightforward human-readable (and therefore hackable) JSON file.
+- All data is saved in a straightforward human-readable (and therefore hackable) [JSOM file](https://raw.githubusercontent.com/s9w/Ginseng/master/init_data.js).
 - The formatting of the info entries and the templates is done Markdown with optional LaTeX.
 Currently [marked](https://github.com/chjj/marked) is used for Markdown and [KaTeX](https://github.com/Khan/KaTeX) for LaTeX rendering as they seem to be the fastest choice.
 - Dates/times are saved in [ISO 8601 format](http://en.wikipedia.org/wiki/ISO_8601).